kdwilich/fullcalendar-site-static/_docs-v4/resource-data/refetchResources.md

 .refetchResources()
 </div>

-If the `resources` option [was specified as an function](resources-function), it will be recalled.
+If the `resources` option [was specified as a function](resources-function), it will be recalled.
 If the `resources` option [was specified as a JSON feed](resources-json-feed) it will be requested again.